-- Continued construction on the Southeast Area Major projects which include Biosolids Digester Facility Project (BDFP), Headworks and the Southeast Community Center. - Continued extensive remote work practices and ongoing review of construction activities including site-specific health and safety protocols in response to Shelter-in-Place Public Health Order.
+- Continued construction on the Southeast Area Major projects which include Biosolids Digester Facility Project (BDFP), Headworks and the Southeast Community Center. - Continued extensive remote work practices and ongoing review of construction activities including site-specific health and safety protocols in response to the Shelter-in-Place Public Health Order. - Conducted Green and Grey Infrastructure workshop for Stormwater Management and Flood Resilience with the Commission in April 2021.